AarvinAmbetkar59/Flow5/README.md

-# Scheme Eligibility Checker
+# SchemeMate

-This project is a Flask-based web application that helps users check which schemes they are eligible for.
+This project is a web application that helps farmers check which government schemes they are eligible for using an AI ChatBot.

 ---